pheebcodes/personal-site/content/blog/posts/2024-08-29-xoxofest-and-a-reintroduction.md

-to cultivate an identity around, write about, build community around, and devote my free time to a job that just pays my bills, and keep the things that bring me joy to myself? why do i feel like i can't _seriously_ do these things, and downgrade them to a hobby that's sidelined in favor of career progression? there are a lot of potential reasons: imposter syndrome, capitalism devaluing the arts, even a fear of the vulnerability required to share my works with others. i can't really fix capitalism, but i can let the other concerns go.
+to cultivate an identity around, write about, build community around, and devote my free time to a job that just pays my bills, and keep the things that bring me joy to myself? why do i feel like i can't _seriously_ do these things, and downgrade them to a hobby that's sidelined in favor of career progression? there are a lot of potential reasons: imposter syndrome, capitalism devaluing the arts, even a fear of the vulnerability required to share my works with others (that's literally half of design school... where did that bravery go). i can't really fix capitalism, but i can let the other concerns go.

 after i got home and somewhat settled back in (tangent: i started adderall for my adhd again last monday after discontinuing it in early 2020 because my